 Out of this whole experience, Mekong Experiences was established as a small consultancy advocating responsible tourism principles, and providing solutions for small businesses who were committed to utilising responsible tourism practices and align their own ethics to a business ethos.

-By setting up Mekong Experiences, Thomas and I aim to help tourism and hospitality businesses to develop, communicate and promote their responsible product, and assist travellers to find authentic responsible travel and hospitality experiences.
+By setting up Mekong Experiences, Thomas and I aim to help tourism and hospitality businesses to develop, communicate and promote their responsible product, and assist travellers to find authentic responsible travel experiences.

 Our achievements to date include running successful volunteer programmes for nurses, physiotherapists and teaches through Antipodeans Abroad, working closely with the staff and management team at the award-winning, locally-owned Soria Moria Boutique Hotel, and managing responsible conferences for corporate companies.
 We also put a proportion of our profits towards grass root projects in Cambodia.